INPUTrrr0/INPUTrrr0.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Masters student at McGill University, allifilated with Mila and University of Toronto, co-supervised by Professor [Xujie Si](https://www.cs.toronto.edu/~six/) and [Clark Verbrugge](https://www.sable.mcgill.ca/~clump/).
+I am a Masters student at McGill University, allifilated with Mila and currently visiting University of Toronto.
+I am co-supervised by Professor [Clark Verbrugge](https://www.sable.mcgill.ca/~clump/) and Professor [Xujie Si](https://www.cs.toronto.edu/~six/).
 I graduated from McGill University with a double major in Philosophy and Computer Science.
 I worked with Professor [Jocylne Maclure](https://www.mcgill.ca/philosophy/jocelyn-maclure) on Algorithmic Fairness, discrimination and Interpretable AI.

+In my spare time, I enjoy playing the violin, skiing and painting.